 during the year.
 However, investors seeking additional risk in high yield were not so lucky.
 High Yield markets saw credit spreads widen as worries about the economy and energy prices led to speculation about higher default rates

 .
-The global high yield markets finished down -4.6% during the year, as measured by the Barclays Global High Yield Index.
+The global high yield markets finished down -4.6% during the year, as measured by the Bloomberg Global High Yield Index.

 Unfortunately, in a year in which stocks and bonds overall didn’t provide much return

 , real estate, infrastructure, and commodities failed to act as diversifiers for investors.
 REITs did the best of the three real asset categories in 2015, but still finished in negative territory, as measured by the FTSE EPRA/NAREIT Index which was down -0.8%.
 Infrastructure